Back to blog

 }

 The image used by the echo Pods serving this Service is minimal.
-Instead of trying to install tcpdump on it, let’s use the Kubernetes debug functionality instead, with an image (nicolaka/netshoot) that is designed to troubleshoot networking issues.
+Instead of trying to install tcpdump Let’s use the Kubernetes debug functionality instead, with an image (nicolaka/netshoot) designed to troubleshoot networking issues.

 The command below will deploy a container in the same Pod as the infra-backend-v2 Pod and will see the traffic coming in: